 Don't be afraid to try a new fruit or vegetable...Purchase a small amount of something new each week.
 Ask the farmer about how it is best prepared and served.
-There is more to Indiana agriculture than just soybeans and corn...Experiment...taste and enjoy the diversity.
+There is more to Indiana agriculture than just soybeans and corn...Experiment...taste the diversity but avoid buying more of any one thing than you can use before the next market.